RendijsSmukulis/dotnet-core-hadoop/README.md

-# .NET Core 2.0 C# as Hadoop MapReduce Streaming jobs
+# Writing Hadoop MapReduce Streaming jobs in C# .NET Core 2.0

 Repository demonstrating how to uset .NET Core 2.0 C# with Hadoop MapReduce.